julialamenza/eks-terraform/README.md

 With this repository you will be able to spin up a eks and deploy a nginx manifest using terraform.
 This repository have everything that you need to make your eks works, including network part.

-First you should export you AWS credentials
+First you should export your AWS credentials

 ```
 export AWS_ACCESS_KEY_ID=